rabbitmq/rabbitmq-website/site/cluster-formation.md

 rabbitmq-plugins --offline enable rabbitmq_peer_discovery_k8s
 </pre>

-### Prerequisites
+### Important: Prerequisites and Deployment Considerations

 With this mechanism, nodes fetch a list of their peers from a Kubernetes API endpoint using a set of configured values: a URI scheme, host, port, as as well as the token and certificate paths.

+There are several prerequisites and deployment choices that must be taken into account when deploying RabbitMQ to Kubernetes, with this peer discovery mechanism and in general.

+#### Use a Stateful Set

 A RabbitMQ cluster deployed to Kubernetes will use a set of pods.
 The set must be a [stateful set](https://kubernetes.io/docs/tasks/run-application/run-replicated-stateful-application/#statefulset).
 A [headless service](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#limitations) must be used to